 When citing nominate reports, you should also include a parallel citation of the English Reports (or the Revised Reports) where available.

-The Revised Reports and English Reports are available in print and online - check the library catalogue.
+The Revised Reports and English Reports are available in print and online.
+Refer to the Finding Cases tab on this guide.

 Cases in the Court of Appeal have always retained the order of the parties at first instance ie: Plaintiff/Claimant v Defendant, regardless of which was the appellant or respondent.